Democratization of generative AI

 2.8 Agora

 • What they do: If EleutherAI is the pirate radio, Agora is the zine.
-It’s a hyper-grassroots collective of engineers and creators organized on Discord, seemingly driven by individuals like Kye Gomez.
+It’s a hyper-grassroots collective of engineers and creators organised on Discord, seemingly driven by individuals like Kye Gomez.
 Their focus is on the bleeding edge: multi-agent systems, real-time learning, and augmenting AI reasoning.

 • Their role: Agora represents the DIY, “let’s try it and see” punk rock ethos.
 They are radically open, sharing projects before they even work, all in the service of accelerating learning and collaboration at the fringes.